-- Technology is moving at such a fast pace and it’s difficult can’t keep up.
+- Technology is moving at such a fast pace, and it’s challenging to keep up.

-- Customer expectations are changing and you feel the need to level-up your business technology.
+- Customer expectations are changing, and you feel the need to level-up your technology.

 - You need tech help for yourself or your employees, and the lack of support is causing productivity issues.